 Launch agents can also overload your Mac’s CPU.
 These are satellites of the main apps, and although sometimes they may help, if you don’t use the actual app often, you definitely can disable its launch agent.
 Here’s how:

-• Click on Login Items to see a list of apps that start automatically when you log in.
+• Click Login Items to see a list of apps that start automatically when you log in.

 Some users noticed that applications were slow to load on macOS Big Sur 11.01.
 The problem occurred on the first day of the Big Sur release and was later addressed by Apple developers.
 If all your apps got slow after the upgrade, go to the Apple Support system status page to check whether Apple services are working correctly.